 A derivative is a contract between two parties and whose value is derived from the performance of an underlying asset (e.g., stocks, commodities, bonds, indexes, currency, etc.).
 Derivatives are commonly used for hedging (reducing risk) or speculation.
 The three main types of derivatives are (1) forwards and futures, (2) options, and (3) swaps.
 An example of a derivative follows:

-ABC Company operates a farm and is a large consumer of soybean (which is subject to volatile price movements).
+ABC Company operates a farm and is a large consumer of soybeans (which is subject to volatile price movements).
 The company enters into an option contract with a farmer to purchase 100 bushels of soybeans at a strike price of $900 on the expiration date of January 19, 2025.
-If the price of 100 bushels of soybeans exceed $900, ABC Company can exercise the option to purchase 100 bushels of soybeans at the strike price of $900.
+If the price of 100 bushels of soybeans exceeds $900, ABC Company can exercise the option to purchase 100 bushels of soybeans at the strike price of $900.

 Expiration Dates for Options Contracts